encoding-group/website-schema/README.md

 ## Unified data schema for content

-Typically, a websites content can be structured in 5 different types of data:
+Typically, a websites content can be structured in 5-6 different types of data:
 - `site`: General information about the website
 - `pageAbstract`: All information needed to render a preview of a single page
 - `page`: All information needed to render a full single page view
+- `pages`: A list of (abstracted) `page` objects, required to render a list of pages
 - `file`: All information to render a file (e.g. image)
-- `pages`: A list of (abstracted) page objects, required to render a list of pages
 - `files`: A list of `file` objects

 **site obejct**